 Read all of it and don’t skim over anything.

-For a full idea on how to improve reading please check my blog here.
+For a full idea of how to improve reading, please check my blog here.

 Take Clear Notes of Everything

 It is essential to take clear notes of everything you read.
-Go over them, put the new vocabulary to memory.
+Go over them, and put the new vocabulary into memory.

 Any terms that are not clear about or that you do not understand, highlight them and research what they mean.